Southern Finland and Archipelago

 photo © Discovering Finland

-Other great destinations in Finland
+Great destinations in Southern Finland and Archipelago

 By far the oldest of these, and the largest, is the old capital of Turku, where visitors will find a wealth of historical and cultural sites to explore.
 Chief among these are Turku Castle, the largest surviving medieval castle in Scandinavia, and the beautiful Turku Cathedral, which was consecrated in 1300.
 Turku is also home to the last passenger steamship operating in Finnish seas, the SS Ukkopekka, which offers daily cruises to the idyllic seaside town of Naantali.
 Known as the Sunshine Town, Naantali is home to Kultaranta, the summer home of the President, the palatial Louhisaari Manor, Nantaali Spa (the largest in Scandinavia) as well as the ever-popular children’s favourite Moominworld, and the Adventure Island Väski.